The Laws of Oklahoma

 Oklahoma’s Drug Trafficking Laws

-Oklahoma’s laws addressing drug trafficking are encoded in the Trafficking in Illegal Drugs Act, most recently revised on November 1, 2021.
+Oklahoma’s laws addressing drug trafficking are encoded in the Trafficking in Illegal Drugs Act, most recently revised in 2025.
 The statute defines the amounts that shift charges from simple possession to trafficking or aggravated trafficking.

 Anyone involved in manufacturing, transporting, or selling controlled substances may be charged under this act by various law enforcement agencies, including local police, sheriffs, or the Oklahoma Bureau of Narcotics and Dangerous Drugs Control (OBNDD).